 Option 1: Cluster partnership – with reciprocal visits

 You’ll need at least four partner schools; comprising an equivalent number of schools from the UK and from your chosen participating country.
 One of the UK partner schools will act as ‘lead’ school and someone in that school will be the Cluster Co-ordinator.
 Get in touch with us if you need any help to find overseas or local partners.
+Remember, four is the minimum number of schools – there’s no maximum!

 Why not bring in some ‘network’ schools too?
 They wouldn’t be eligible for visit funding or have their own assigned partner school overseas, so it’s a great way for schools who are just beginning their Learning for Sustainability journey to share and collaborate with more experienced colleagues.

-Option 2: Cluster partnership – working virtually
+Option 2: Cluster partnership – working online only

 Option 3: Network-based cluster